 Revision can be daunting and establishing a starting point is often a challenge at this time of year.
 The following article aims to provide ideas about where to start and how to approach revision with suggestions that can be immediately put into practice and will hopefully ease any revision concerns during the exam season.

-The specification for each exam (found on each exam board’s website) is a great place to start – use a traffic light system to identify the green (understand it), amber (needs a little work) and red (needs a lot of work) areas.
-A revision timetable should be drafted ensuring that all topics from all subjects are covered but allocating more time to the areas identified as red than amber.
+The specifications for national exams (GCSEs/A Levels/IB) can be found on the exam board’s website and are a great place to start – use a traffic light system to identify the green (understand it), amber (needs a little work) and red (needs a lot of work) areas.
+A revision timetable should be drafted ensuring that all topics from all subjects are covered in the time available.
+Make sure that more time is allocated to the areas identified as red, there is always a tendency to avoid the tricky areas!
+Schools will often provide templates but a quick google of ‘revision timetable template’ will provide many options that can be adapted.

-During key revision periods teachers may have provided resources or revision activities.
-Make sure these are utilised.
-Teachers know what they are doing and may have spent a lot of time preparing them to ensure the resources are relevant and up to date.
-However there are many other sources of revision material – textbooks, revision guides, revision websites (BBC bitesize, Khan Academy), podcasts of books, poems etc. When revising it is a good idea to use a variety of sources as one may explain something in a way that another doesn’t or have a diagram or animation that really helps you.
-Sit at your desk with textbooks and revision guides open on the same topic and use a laptop or tablet to access online resources on that topic too, then you can use them all to complete the activities suggested next.
+During key revision periods teachers or tutors will probably have provided resources or revision activities.
+Make sure these are utilised as they will be targeted to specific topics that need work.
+There are many other sources of revision material – textbooks, revision guides, revision websites (BBC bitesize, Khan Academy), podcasts of books, poems etc. When revising it is a good idea to use a variety of resources as one may explain something in a way that another doesn’t or have a diagram or animation that really helps you.
+Sit at your desk with textbooks and revision guides open on the same topic and use a laptop or tablet to access online resources on that topic too, then you can use them all to complete the activities suggested below.

-When I ask my students how they are planning to revise I am often told ‘I just read my textbook – I don’t know what else to do’.
+Students will often say ‘I just read my textbook – I don’t know what else to do’.
 Reading is a passive activity and for the information to be retained it needs to be actively applied using an alternative method.
 The suggestions below are by no means exhaustive but may provide a starting point or a new idea to try out during the current revision season.

 - Writing concise notes with clear sub-headings